Pay Pal (The Simpsons): Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B, saying "With some tinkering, 'Pay Pal,' the penultimate episode of this season, could have been something special.
 The central story, about Marge desperately trying to ensure that Lisa doesn’t grow up without friends, is the sort of family-centered plot that often produces the best Simpsons episodes.
 There are some good gags and a few affecting moments, and the Marge/Lisa relationship remains a fruitful one.
 It’s just that, like so many episodes this season, 'Pay Pal' frontloads too much establishing plot, forcing the emotional core of the story into a mad rush before the final credits."